Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Numerical experiments

-All experiments were carried out using MATLAB (version R2017b) on a personal computer with 2.80 GHz CPU (Intel(R) Core(TM) i7-7700HQ Q9550), 16 GB memory, and Windows 10 Home version 1909.
+All experiments were carried out using MATLAB (version R2020b) on a personal computer with 1.80 GHz CPU (Intel(R) Core(TM) i5-8265U), 32 GB memory, and Microsoft Windows 10 Pro 64 bit Version 1909 with DirectX 12.